 - Commitment to Mount Aloysius College

 - An earned degree from Mount Aloysius College, Mount Aloysius Junior College or Mount Aloysius Academy (Master, Bachelor, Associate, Diploma or Academy Diploma).
-Applications must be submitted before May 13, 2011 to be considered for recognition at Alumni Reunion, 2011.

 The Distinguished alumni award is given annually during Mount Aloysius Alumni Weekend.
 The person recommending the award and the recipient must be present for the banquet in July during Alumni Weekend.
 Nominator information is required so that Mount Aloysius staff can verify nominee details of eligibility.